oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 Courtside graph (size of seat is predicted price):
 ![Image](/assets/nba/cs_size_graph.png)
 Key takeaways:
-- True front row seats are predicted to be worth roughly $1800 more than the seat behind them
+- True front row seats are predicted to be worth roughly $1800 more than the seat directly behind them
 - Predicted prices drop around $600 when going from row BB (true row 2) to A1 (the section behind)
-- Tickets in the middle are more expensive when not sitting behind the basket
+- Tickets in the middle are more expensive (unless sitting behind the baskets)

 ## Materials: